-You can ensure a high cache hit rate by avoiding additional query parameters, user cookies, and non-GET requests.
+You can ensure a high cache hit rate by avoiding additional query parameters, user cookies, and non-

 Page generation times

-The time it takes your server resources to process, understand, and respond to a particular request is the page generation time.
-It’s a small part of what your audience cares about, but a critical aspect of your site’s resilience.
+“Page generation time” is the time it takes a site’s server resources to process, understand, and respond to a particular request.
+It is a small part of what a site’s audience cares about, but a critical aspect of a site’s resilience.

-Requests that make it past the edge cache must be served by the origin servers (your application code on a web container).
+Requests that make it past the edge cache must be served by the origin servers (an application’s code on a web container).
 These responses should be generated as quickly as possible.
 Even with autoscaling, resources are not infinite: the higher the demand for resources, the less resilient the site is to variations in traffic load.

-- Use of object cache for frequently accessed, slow queries, or remote requests
+- Using the object cache for frequently accessed, slow queries, or remote requests.

 Both are important, and the two work together.

 It is best not to completely rely on the object cache to eliminate all issues associated with a slower query.
 The object cache values will inevitably need to be replaced and cache stampedes combined with slow queries can cause disruptions.
 Instead, optimize the underlying slow queries as much as possible to reduce the time window of a potential cache stampede (i.e. replace the cache quickly) and, if necessary, implement logic to reduce the chance of a stampede by serving stale data during the update period.